DiarmuidM/paper-istr-2018/README.md

 ## Final comments

+This materials in this repository are free to use, adapt and share.
+The data collection, cleaning and analysis scripts are in "beta" phase, meaning they are not likely free of error and should continue to be tested by multiple users.
 This repository is likely to be updated on a semi-regular basis.
 If you would like to collaborate on developing the repository further, or have an idea for a research project employing these datasets, then don't hesitate to get in [contact](d.mcdonnell.1@bham.ac.uk).